 Why a Little Tension Between Product Managers and Engineers is Good for Both the Product and the Company

-Clearly, it’s in a company’s best interest to staff functions like these separately — to find the sharpest, boldest envelope-pusher they can, and to find another person who is highly skilled in corporate risk management.
-Then the company can give both professionals responsibility for their respective roles, and let them work together with the natural tension these roles generate.
+Clearly, it’s in a company’s best interest to staff functions like these separately — to find the sharpest, boldest envelope-pusher they can, and to find another person who is highly skilled to incorporate risk management.
+Then the company can give both professionals responsible for their respective roles, and let them work together with the natural tension these roles generate.